XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 Changes the behavior of cross-currency Payments from an account to itself when that account requires deposit authorization.
 Without this amendment, those payments always fail with the code `tecNO_PERMISSION`.
 With this amendment, those payments succeed as they would with Deposit Authorization disabled.

-TAlso changes the OfferCreate transaction to return `tecEXPIRED` when trying to create an Offer whose expiration time is in the past.
+Also changes the OfferCreate transaction to return `tecEXPIRED` when trying to create an Offer whose expiration time is in the past.
 Without this amendment, an OfferCreate whose expiration time is in the past returns `tesSUCCESS` but does not create or execute an Offer.

 ## EnforceInvariants